almibe/ligature-specification/dlig.md

 DLig is superset of Lig that is intended for use when manually inputting Statements into Ligature.
 It does this by providing the following features:

- * Copies `^`, that simply copy the part (Entity, Attribute, or Value) of the Statement above it down depending on its location.
+ * Copy characters `^`, that simply copy the part (Entity, Attribute, or Value) of the Statement above it down depending on its location in the Statement.
- * Prefix shortening `long = this:is:pretty:long` which allows you to
+ * Prefix shortening `prefix long = this:is:pretty:long:` which allows you to type long identifiers easier.
- * ID generation `{}`, which will create an automatically generated ID and works with prefexing.
+ * ID generation `{}`, which will create an automatically generated ID and works with prefixing.

-### Copies
+## Copies

 Using the copy character the following DLig